DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 2.md

 6. Multiply the value of the mass with *g* to find the weight of the blocks.
 7. Plot the graph of the weight of the blocks against the extension that was observed.
 8. Plot the error bars for the weight for each point and use MatLab of any other graphing software to plot the best fit line along with the uncertainty in the slope of the line.
-9. The value of the slope is the negative value of *k* and the uncertainty in the value of the slope is the
+9. The value of the slope is the negative value of *k* and the uncertainty in the value of the slope is the uncertainty in the value of *k*.

+#### Using the value taken earlier with the graphing procedure